 ADVA's research and development activities are driven by the distinct emphasis on differentiating its innovative connectivity solutions for cloud and mobile services and working with customers and partners to identify and meet their current and future needs.
 The resulting key technologies and products simplify complicated existing network structures and supplement existing solutions.
 Pro forma operating income represents one of the four key performance indicators for ADVA.
 As pro forma operating income excludes non-cash charges related to stock compensation and business combinations as well as non-recurring expenses related to restructuring measures, the management board of ADVA believes that pro forma operating income is a more appropriate measure than operating income when benchmarking the group's operational performance against other telecommunications equipment providers.
-In Q1 2020, ADVA reported a pro forma operating loss of EUR 1.7 million after a pro forma operating income of EUR 2.7 million in Q1 2019, representing negative 1.3% and positive 2.1% of revenues, respectively.
+In Q1 2020, ADVA reported a pro forma operating income of EUR 1.7 million after a pro forma operating negative 1.3% and positive 2.1% of revenues, respectively.